 Select to indicate that the override price overrides the base price.
-Clear to indicate that the adjustment is used to calculate a discount or markup to the base price.
+Clear to indicate that the adjustment calculates a discount or markup to the base price.

 For Agreement Penalty Schedules, clear the override price.

 Manual Add/Change

 Specify whether the adjustment type can be manually added to or changed from the Price Adjustments form when you enter sales orders.